filipay/monitroom/README.md

 * AFAIK nothing for Windows compatible with `arpscan` library

 Install [Node.js via package manager](https://nodejs.org/en/download/package-manager/) or otherwise.

-Get dependencacies via `npm install`.
+Get dependencies by running `npm install` in the cloned folder.

 To run `./start.sh`.
 Make sure you have permissions to run.